Ankit628792/Food-Website/README.md

 # Food-Website
+##Food.
-Food.This is clean and fully responsive website created with pure HTML, CSS and JavaScript.
+This is clean and fully responsive website created with pure HTML, CSS and JavaScript.